Mildmay Park railway station

-Mildmay Park railway station is a former railway station on the North London line located between Canonbury and Hackney stations, and on its City Branch between Canonbury and Dalston Junction.
+Mildmay Park railway station was a railway station on the North London line located between Canonbury and Hackney stations, and on its City Branch between Canonbury and Dalston Junction.

 The station was located on Mildmay Park between Newington Green and Balls Pond Road.

 History

 The North London Railway from Dalston Junction to Highbury & Islington was opened on 26 September 1850, although the station was not opened until 1 January 1880.
 It was closed by the London, Midland and Scottish Railway on 1 October 1934.
 The ticket office that was located on brick columns over the eastbound track was demolished in 1987.
 Some remnants of the platforms are still visible from what in 2024 were renamed the London Overground Mildmay and Windrush lines.